-Concrete compressive strength shall be determined at testing of check specimens taken from the batches and cut out directly from the concrete coating in accordance with the requirements of EN 206, ASTM C 42, BS 1881, BS 4019, BS 6089 or the national standards on agreement with the Register.
+Concrete compressive strength shall be determined at testing of check specimens taken from the batches and cut out directly from the concrete coating in accordance with the requirements of EN 206, ASTM C39, ASTM C 42, BS 1881, BS 4019, BS 6089 or the national standards on agreement with the Register.

-6.2.3.2 Steel reinforcement for the concrete coating shall consist of cylindrical cages mounted by resistance welding of longitudinal and hooped mild steel reinforcement or other reinforcement as required by the procedure approved by the
+6.2.3.2 Steel reinforcement for the concrete coating shall consist of cylindrical cages manufactured by resistance welding of longitudinal and hooped mild steel reinforcement or other reinforcement as required by the procedure approved by the Register.
+Steel reinforcement may also be applied in the form of wire mesh (steeled or woven) which includes helicalically woven stripes (helical mesh) reinforcement.